rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#12-May-2020.md

 are: Bitcoin, Ethereum, Bitcoin Cash, Cardano, Stellar, Crypto.com, Ethereum Classic, IOTA, Zcash, Ontology, 0x, Algorand, Qtum.
-While reviewing these I think it's notable that while an increasing number of blockchain projects are _using_ Rust, most of the top projects are not _primarily implemented in_ Rust (the exception being Crypto.com).
+While reviewing these I think it's notable that while an increasing number of blockchain projects are _using_ Rust, few of the top projects are _primarily implemented in_ Rust (the exception being Crypto.com).
 Yet, of course.
-It's also worth noting that Go is clearly more popular for implementing blockchains than Rust (as is true generally), though a number of Go blockchains do use Rust or are investigating Rust for cryptography or other purposes.

 [Tendermint]: https://github.com/tendermint
 [ripp]: https://github.com/scipr-lab/ripp